coderaiser/putout/packages/eslint-plugin-putout/lib/newline-function-call-arguments/README.md

-# keep curly bracesin in one line when property is single (newline-function-call-arguments)
+# Keep curly braces in one line when property is single (`newline-function-call-arguments`)

 Addition to eslint's [function-paren-newline](https://eslint.org/docs/rules/function-paren-newline)